oksbwn/Home-Network-Management-System-HNMS/README.md

 - Open your terminal (PowerShell or CMD) as **Administrator** before running the uvicorn command.

 ### 3. Automatic Fallback
 The system includes a smart fallback.
 If raw ARP packets are restricted by your security policy, HNMS will automatically pivot to a **Parallel Ping Sweep**.
-This ensures devices are found even without specialized drivers, though MAC address resolution may be less accurate.
+This ensures devices are found even without specialized drivers.

 ---